Homeschool Planners Help Keep Track of Everything

 This means Mom, Dad and the older students in your home can all stay on the same page with what’s going on in the home.

 Pricing is about $65 for the year, but there’s a 30 day free trial, so you can get a feel for it before you buy.

 Homeschool Buyer’s Coop developed the Homeschool Planet in response to demand for an all-in-one online planner for homeschool families.
 Like My Well Planned Day, Homeschool Planet tries to combine all your family’s needs into one, easy-to-use online application.

 This one will send out email digests and text message reminders to members of the family, as well as help you generate shopping lists for your meal planning.
 It’s very mobile friendly, and has the option for users in one family to send messages to each other using the software.

 Pricing begins at $7.95 per month (or yearly at $69.95) but they also offer a 30 day free trial.

 There are several paper planners that I’ve also used over the years.
 Some are printable versions, meaning I can print off as many copies as I need, or only what I need, so there’s is some customization available.
 Some were already bound, and I bought shipped or picked up at a store or conference.

 This has been a staple of the homeschooling community for years.
-The “Hey Mama” planner is well known for it’s wealth of calendars, planner forms, lists, helpful articles, checklists and other miscellaneous forms.
+The “Hey Mama” homeschool planner is well known for it’s wealth of calendars, planner forms, lists, helpful articles, checklists and other miscellaneous forms.
 It’s more than just a homeschool lesson planner; it’s a life planner.
-Price: $39

-** Optional: check out one of the specialized versions.
+** Optional: check out one of the specialized versions of homeschool planners.
 They have one for students (primary, intermediate and high school) and one for special education needs in addition to the regular one.